Increase the life of CDs and DVDs

 How to extend the life of CD, DVD and Blu-ray

-There are many ways you can increase its lifespan s CD, DVD and Blu-ray.
-The simplest way is common sense!!!.
-That is, treat them as valuable objects, not as something you can toss in a corner of your desk.
+There are many ways you can extend the life of your CD, DVD and Blu-ray collection.
+The simplest way is common sense !!!.
+That is, to treat them as valuables, not as something you can toss in a corner of your office.

 cds